thoughtbot/maybe_haskell/release/maybe_haskell.md

 -- => Nothing                                   (<*> definition, second pattern)
 ```

-If the second value's present but the first is not:
+If the second value is present but the first is not:

 ```haskell
 User <$> Nothing <*> Just "pat@thoughtbot.com"